 - Our sacrifices must be acceptable in God’s eyes.
 Fortunately for us, God looks at our sacrifices through Jesus.
 Through the merits of Jesus’ sacrifice, our prayers and praises become acceptable.
 They come through imperfect lips and hearts, but they go through Jesus as the “author and perfector of our faith.”
 (Hebrews 12:2)

 Every Christian today exists as part of the temple of God.
 Prayer and praise exist as sacrifices when we offer our whole selves, holding nothing back.
-We realize that nothing we do or say is sufficient, but we offer what we have…
+This happens as we realize that nothing we do or say is sufficient, but we instead offer what we have…

 “…with pure hearts that with the intention to act justly and to love mercy and to walk humbly.”
 (Micah 6:8)